curtischong/complete/README.md

 - Highlight a section of code.
 We will search for other sections of code that are similar to your code.

 ### How does the pseudocode generator work?
-- I (Curtis) am not qualified to explain this.
+- None of us are qualified to explain this.
 However, Github, the ones that trained the model, is: [github.blog/2018-09-18-towards-natural-lan: guage-semantic-code-search](https://github.blog/2018-09-18-towards-natural-language-semantic-code-search/)
 - Just understand that it uses the [Universal Sentence Encoder](https://arxiv.org/abs/1803.11175) to represent your pseudocode description as vector.
 You can read more about how an embedding represents a word [here](https://towardsdatascience.com/introduction-to-word-embedding-and-word2vec-652d0c2060fa).
 It then takes the vector representation of your pseduocode and will search for a function description that has a similar vector representation.
 This function description is mapped to the function it describes.
-So all it needs to do is to find the most similar function description vector that looks like your pseudocode vector, then return the corresponding function that function description points to.
+So all it needs to do is to find the most similar function description vector that looks like your pseudocode vector, then return the corresponding function of the function description.

 ### How the function search work?
 - We found an API ([searchcode.com](https://searchcode.com/)) that allows you to search for code within public repos on Github, Bitbucket, Google Code, SourceForge, Fedora Project, and Gitlab.